| | | | | | | | | |

 • Place falafels on top of vegetable couscous for a lighter variation of a Middle-Eastern meal.

-• Beetroot hummus with the wild garlic falafels mixes things up and introduces vibrant color.
+• Beetroot hummus with wild garlic falafels mixes things up and introduces vibrant colour.

 How to Store and Reheat Falafel